 TEACH Grants are funded by the federal government and are available to degree-seeking students who are planning to become “highly qualified” teachers in a federally defined high-need field in a public or private elementary or secondary school that serves low-income students.
 Recipients must submit a FAFSA and maintain a 3.25 or higher cumulative grade point average.
 Awards range up to $4,000 per year.
 Students who do not complete the required years of teaching service will be required to repay the grant as though it had been a federal loan that began accruing interest at disbursement.
 TEACH Grants are not initially awarded by the Financial Aid Office; students interested in the TEACH Grant program should contact the Pacific University Financial Aid Office.

 Oregon Opportunity Grants

 The State of Oregon determines eligibility for the Oregon Opportunity Grant, based on the information submitted on the FAFSA.
 Grants are awarded to eligible undergraduate students who are Oregon residents.
 Eligibility is based on a standardized formula that considers income, assets, and other resources.
-Award amount is currently $3,612.
+Award amounts vary.